-I’m currently on day 14 of Whole30 (I’ll update as I complete it) and I’ve loved trying out a bunch of new recipes in my Instant Pot.
+I’ve loved trying out a bunch of new recipes in my Instant Pot.
 I’ve been successful at continuing to base our meals on protein and vegetables all through the holiday season, and abstained from alcohol completely.
 I’ve managed to dodge the stomach flu that went through our home as well, which I attribute to eating well!

 I did notice the reduction in carbs, and days 4/5 were a little grumpy.
 In the Whole30 book she calls this ‘Kill All The Things’ – and I felt it.
 But I adjusted starting on day 6, and since then it has been MUCH easier to stay on.

 Personally, I benefit from the tough love approach that Whole30 is.
 It takes the decision making off my mind, and I just go on autopilot.

 Whole30 doesn’t have to be low carb, but for me it is lower carb than what I have been eating, so I know 2 or so pounds of the weight that I dropped is water weight and will return once I introduce more rice and gluten-free baked goods again.
 But some isn’t water weight, so Whole30 has been a great healthy way to lose weight while resetting food attitudes again.